This lesson, digestive system for kids, teaches digestive system facts for kids.

 Go to the lesson Food Groups and Healthy Diet to read about each of these nutrients.

-Now you can understand how important the digestive system is to get the nutrients into your body through food.
+Digestion helps to get the nutrition into your body through food.

 The digestive system is made up of a long, winding tube called the digestive tract, from the mouth at the top and anus at the bottom.
 The food you eat travels through this tube, slowly changing into a sloshy soup that is taken into the bloodstream.
 But, hold on…!!!
 Not all the food that you eat would digest.
 The bits which you cannot digest are pushed out of the anus as waste (poo).